HackFSU/HackFSU-Android/README.md

 An important note about modifying `API.java` is that it uses a private method, `performCallback(APICallback, <? extends BaseModel>)` to execute the APICallback as defined in an Activity/Fragment on the UI thread.

+## Key Signing

+To release this app on the Play Store, it need digitally signed.
+For security, the keystore is not on this repo.
+Please contact Andrew at `andrew@andrewsosa.com` to obtain a copy of the keystore for future releases.